mukhal/deep-learning-papers-notes/papers/model-all.md

 * **Results** : The model performs close to the state-of-the-art on the 8 tasks.
     * Training the model jointly on the 8 problems results in improvement over training the task separately on some tasks especially the ones with less data such as parsing.
+    * Strangely, training both ImageNet and parsing results in improvement of the parsing performance.
+They argue that there are some computational primitives shared between these two tasks.